 Top tips for searching archives

-Sometimes terms used to criminalise or stigmatise the LGBT community can be useful in searches, including: drag, buggery, sodomy, indecent, immoral, gross indecency, procurement, soliciting, immorality, unmentionable.
+- Sometimes terms used to criminalise or stigmatise the LGBT community can be useful in searches, including: drag, buggery, sodomy, indecent, immoral, gross indecency, procurement, soliciting, immorality, unmentionable.

-Subject indexes are even more problematic because the major thesauri tend to use the terms "Gender minorities" and "Sexual behaviour".
+- Subject indexes are even more problematic because the major thesauri tend to use the terms "gender minorities" and "sexual behaviour".
 Using these subject index terms may uncover additional materials.
-Unfortunately, according to the Unesco Thesauri the concept of "lesbian" does not exist!
+Unfortunately, according to the Unesco Thesauri the concept of "lesbian" does not exist.

 For further advice, including a useful glossary, suggested search terms and legislation timeline see Gay and Lesbian History at The National Archives: An Introduction.